pin2t/yacup20/README.md

 Problems implemented in Java and Go just for fun and comparison

-Only F problem works.
+For qualification round only F problem works.
 Others unknown

 ## How to run?
-Solutions implemented in Java run by
+Java solutions

 `java a.java`  or `java c.java < cinp.txt`

-Solutions which requires JSON library run as
+with JSON library

 `java -cp jsom-simple-1.1.1.jar d.java < dinput.txt`

-Solutions implemented in Go run by
+Go solutions

 `go run a.go`

 ## HTTP
-Files *.http are for VSCode [REST Client][rc] plugin for testing solutions which exposes HTTP endpoints
+Files *.http are for VSCode [REST Client][rc] plugin.
+A simple way to test REST API-s

 [rc]: https://github.com/Huachao/vscode-restclient.git